tbedford/Website-Test/source/woeful-web.md

 (and there are numerous flavours) has had very little take up.

-There are some good people, like [schema.org](http://schema.org) who are trying to move people in the right direction with standards such as RDFa, Microdata and JSON-LD.
+There are some good people, like [schema.org](http://schema.org) who are trying to move things in the right direction with standards such as RDFa, Microdata and JSON-LD.
 But many sites don't take advantage of these standards.